 About Barry Estabrook

-“Tomatoland,” Barry’s book about how industrial agriculture has ruined the tomato in all ways–gastronomic, environmental, and in terms of labor abuse–was published in the summer of 2011 by Andrews McMeel.
+Tomatoland: How Modern Industrial Agriculture Destroyed Our Most Alluring Fruit, Barry’s 2011 book about how industrial agriculture has ruined the tomato in all ways–gastronomic, environmental, and in terms of labor abuse–was published in the summer of 2011 by Andrews McMeel.
+It was a New York Times bestseller and won the Farmworker Justice Award and inspired the 2014 documentary Food Chains.

 Stints working on a dairy farm and a commercial fishing boat as a young man convinced Barry Estabrook that writing about how food was produced was a hell of a lot easier than actually producing it.